-See FSB (ibid) and IOSCO's Thematic Note on Money Market Funds during the March-April Episode (November 2020).
+1 See the FSB's Holistic Review of the March Market Turmoil (November 2020).

-See the FSB's Holistic Review of the March Market Turmoil (November 2020).
+2 See FSB (ibid) and IOSCO's Thematic Note on Money Market Funds during the March-April Episode (November 2020).

-OSCO issued 15 policy recommendations that provide the basis for common standards of regulation and management of MMFs across jurisdictions.
+3 IOSCO issued 15 policy recommendations that provide the basis for common standards of regulation and management of MMFs across jurisdictions.
 See the IOSCO Policy Recommendations for Money Market Funds (October 2012).

-This involved separate outreach sessions with a representative sample of MMF managers, investors in MMFs, borrowers from MMFs, and bank dealers active in STFMs where MMFs operate.
-Academics and other stakeholders (e.g. think tanks, former regulators, credit rating agencies) were also invited to each session to ensure a diverse set of perspectives and a balanced representation, including on a geographical basis.
+4 This involved separate outreach sessions with a representative sample of MMF managers, investors in MMFs, borrowers from MMFs, and bank dealers active in STFMs where MMFs operate.
+Academics and other stakeholders (e.g. think tanks, former regulators, credit rating agencies) were also invited to each session to provide a diverse set of perspectives and a balanced representation, including on a geographical basis.
+The FSB also held a virtual workshop in July 2021 to gather feedback from stakeholders on its analysis of MMF vulnerabilities and on policy options to address them described in the consultation report.